 The work that needs to be done to save many species from the current rapid extinction, and possibly the human race among them, seems overwhelming.
 If continued only by the dedicated protestors and political lobbyists, it can never scale.
 Most people are convinced that we have serious problems, but they feel powerless and too busy surviving, just making ends meet.
 Our attention is fragmented, and people mostly numb out or seek diversions in their time off.
 There seems to be no way to muster the political will in sufficient numbers.
 By the time we become motivated by desperation, it will likely be too late.
+Transformational events help rally support for group efforts by giving people more of the camaraderie and playfulness that make life worth living.

 We can turn the work into play.
 Most humans—including introverts, if it’s designed to appeal to them too—have an endless appetite for conversation and play.
 How do you introduce and convert thousands of consumers into the barter and gift economy, at least for a week?
 Burning man.
 How do you get millions to envision new political possibilities?
 Dystopian movies.
 How do you push into public awareness systemic inequalities most of us would prefer not to think about?
 The arts via social media brought to our awareness the need for change, with movements like occupy, “me too,” and Black Lives Matter.
 We can create a vision of a future society that is alluring and realistic.
 Many of us have experienced it briefly, maybe most of us.